sjbennett123/polarlarp/content/rules/rulebook/_index.md

  Duration: 10 Minutes
 ```

 This spell seals the victim into a rigid, form-fitting and unbreakable barrier, trapping them within.
-The victim cannot move, speak, touch-cast, Hex, or perform any game skills requiring movement.
+The victim cannot move, speak, touch-cast, Gadabari Hex, or perform any game skills requiring movement.
 The spell lasts for ten minutes, but may be dropped by the caster at any time if he or she touches the victim and states “Imprison down.”
 This statement is out of-game, and can be used even if the caster is Silenced or inside the Imprison.
 Any observers who hear the statement are aware that the Imprison was dropped, and they might know who dropped it.
 A Dispel Magic will bring down the Imprison, but will not dispel any other spell effects on the creature inside.
 Any creature sealed within an Imprison spell cannot be affected by any effect or damage, nor can they be moved.
 A victim of the Imprison is completely aware of his or her surroundings and unless unconscious or otherwise impaired will remember all that occurred while Imprisoned.
 This spell will prevent the victim from being searched and only the caster may deliver a Killing Blow to the recipient with the phrase “Imprison Down” after the three count.
 If the Killing Blow fails (for example, if the creature inside is immune to the caster’s attack), then the Imprison will drop as soon as the Killing Blow is completed and the creature may then defend itself.

 ### Improved Hearth